 Whether it comes in the form of coaching and mentoring programs, education and training opportunities, return to work initiatives, or formalized growth and succession planning, this is an area that women from all backgrounds tell us they are seeking from employers.

-We encourage and celebrate employers who proactively work to build inclusive cultures in which a wide range of people can come together and thrive.
+We encourage and celebrate employers who proactively work to build inclusive and anti-discriminatory cultures in which a wide range of people can come together and thrive.
 This involves removing any social, physical, or mental barriers that may prevent individuals from feeling safe, comfortable, confident, or able to fully contribute in the workplace.

 This can take many forms: policies related to work attire, personal grooming and acceptable workplace behaviour, initiatives that raise awareness of different cultures and communities, or even the provision of dedicated spaces, like private pumping rooms for working mothers or accessibility options for individuals with disabilities.

-EMPLOYEE SUPPORT SERVICES
+EMPLOYEE SAFETY AND SUPPORT SERVICES

 From domestic violence to ageism and ableism, women and underrepresented groups often face a multitude of workplace barriers.
 We encourage employers to recognize the role they must play in the systemic removal of such barriers while offering robust (often external) support for those impacted.